thinkswell/javascript-mini-projects/CustomerReviews/README.md

 ## Bonuses ✨
 A site can have an image of the customer and its testimony.
-Next or Prev button also it can have a random button.
+Next or Prev button also it can have a random button.'

+## Screenshot

+![Screenshot]Screenshot 2024-05-15 at 1.06.32 PM.png)